ZenithClown/self-development/README.md

 ### Getting Started

+<p align = "justify">🗂️ Contents are arranged by platforms, and language.
+I mainly work on 🔣 <code>python</code> and related tools for ✳️ <i>Data Science & Analyst Application Development</i> (for more details check <a href = "https://github.com/ZenithClown">🔗 profile</a>).
+List of known/required modifications include:</p>

+* ⚠️ Directory structure is not uniformed/completed.
+* 🚫 Some links may return 404 as some repositories are now not available.
+* ⛔ Code commit history is cluttered, as some repositories are now merged into `self-development` to keep development/learning work together.

 ### Settings & Configurations

 <p align = "justify">🤓 Being a tech-enthusiast 💻, I spent much time and efforts in polishing ⚙️ my own working environment to perfection!
 Well, with experience 🧑 and maturity many settings and configurations 🛠️ are revamped and modified.
 I have kept a <i>dedicated</i> 🧲 <a href = "https://gitlab.com/ZenithClown/computer-configurations-and-setups">GitLab Repository 🔗</a> that helps me track the environment and a <i>quick-setup</i> if things go south!
 However, with the below 👇 mentioned links, you can directly look for a particular settings (if you wish to do so).
 Do put a 🌟 if you find my projects useful!</p>